psykibear/CS361_random_quote_generator/README.md

 ## Installation

 Follow the instructions below for setting up the project using commands:

-1. npm install Python3
+If you do not have python installed on your machine go to your terminal, and install the appropriate Python as described using the following command in your terminal window: npm install Python3

 ## Running the Sample Application
 Run this sample application to make sure you are setup correctly and to observe an example of how to make calls.

+Open a new terminal window changing the directory to where the zip folder was downloaded and extracted.

-Make sure the microservice is running in the background python3 randomQuote.py
+Start by running the the microservice in the background by running it in its own terminal window (or tab) using the following command: python3 randomQuote.py

-In a new terminal window run the following: python3 randomQuoteApp.py
+Open a new terminal window (or tab) and run the following command: python3 randomQuoteApp.py

-The terminal then should print the quote in the terminal based on the sample app.
+This will run the sample app to then display the random quote that was sent to the JSON file through the microservice application running in the background.

 ### Response
 All calls shall return the data in JSON format as shown: